Duet3D/MQTT-WPA2-Enterprise-Demo/README.md

 - Raspberry Pi 4B
 - MicroSD card, at least 256MB
-- PAU0A Wi-Fi USB Adapter
+- PAU0A Wi-Fi USB Adapter (optional)

 #### Preparation

 Simply copy the contents of [backup.img.gz](./backup.image.gz) onto the SD card.
 Depending on the tool, you might need to decompress the file first.

+Connect the PAU0A Wi-Fi USB Adapter to one of the Raspberry Pi's USB ports.
+This adapter can be ommitted if the WPA2-Enterprise access point is not needed.

 ### Setup